Vancouver Realtor: Merilly Hackett

-Having built 3 separate brokerages in the Vancouver area, and leading SG-WCR’s 25 office brokerage, she’s showing us how to outcompete the competiton.
+Having built 3 separate brokerages in the Vancouver real estate market area, and leading SG-WCR’s 25 office brokerage, she’s showed us how to outcompete the competition.

 Last year, U.S.-based author and speaker Stefan Swanepoel ranked Hackett at No. 15 on his list of the Most Powerful and Influential Women in Residential Real Estate.
 Sutton – West Coast made 16,500 unit sales and over $11 billion in sales volume in 2014, which Hackett calculates brings them in at No. 5 in North America.

 Vancouver Realtors Need to Create Quality Time for Relationship Building

 Let’s not say “prospecting” anymore.
 Let’s call it relationship building.
 After you’ve built a great website and social media page, you’re ready to build big visibility and start engaging with new potential prospects.